Frequency Domain Resampling for Gridded Spatial Data: Numerical Studies

 For purposes of simulating spatial data to examine size control and power in testing, we use a mean zero Gaussian process with a spherical covariance function,

-where $\sigma^2$ is the partial sill parameter, $\phi$ is the range parameter, $\eta$ is the nugget effect, and $r \equiv \sqrt{\bh^T B \bh}$ is a distance related to a matrix $B$, described next, as geometric anisotropy transformation.
+where $\sigma^2$ is the partial sill parameter, $\phi$ is the range parameter, $\eta$ is the nugget effect, and $r \equiv \sqrt{\bh^\top B \bh}$ is a distance related to a matrix $B$, described next, as geometric anisotropy transformation.
 Given an anisotropy angle $\tau_A$ and anisotropy ratio $\tau_R$, define the rotation matrix $R$ and shrinking matrix $T$ as

 then we may set $B \equiv R^{'}T^{'}TR$ is a $2 \times 2$ positive definite matrix representing a geometric anisotropy transformation.
 A random field with spherical covariance function as in (\ref{eq: spherical cov}) is called generally anisotropic unless $\tau_R = 1$ holds, which corresponds to the isotropic case.
-Also, if $\tau_A = 0$ holds, then the main anisotropic axes are aligned with the the standard coordinate axes $(x, y)$ in the plane making $\tau_A = 0$ as a helpful choice in interpretation.
+We consider model parameters $(\eta, \sigma^2, \phi, \tau_A, \tau_R) = (2, 3, 4, 0, \tau_R)$ for different anisotropy ratios $\tau_R$ to generate mean-zero Gaussian data $G(\cdot)$, following \cite{guan2004nonparametric} and \cite{ng2021}.
+To consider a non-Gaussian process, we generate a Gaussian random field as above, and define observations as $Z(\bs) = G(\bs) + 0.15 \big(G(\bs)^2 - \mathbb{E}[G(\bs)^2]\big)$.
+This transformation preserves the process second-order structure, while inducing nonzero fourth-order cumulants (i.e., $\sigma_2^2>0$) in the distribution of test statistics, which represents a situation where differences between FDWB, HFDB, and spatial subsampling can become most apparent.